Validation

 mdvs check validates every file’s frontmatter against the schema in mdvs.toml.
 It’s read-only, deterministic, and produces no side effects — it just tells you what’s wrong.

-The four violations
+The seven violations

 | Violation | Meaning |